intelie/gitbook-platform/featured-plugins/timescaledb.md

 ## Data Layout

 This plugin stores Live events organized by event type in separated hypertables.
-Each hypertable can have a custom a timestamp column to be the one that will be used at chunk compression level, and the administrator can pre-configure those mappings.
+Each hypertable must have a time column to be the one that will be used at chunk compression level, and the administrator can pre-configure custom mappings to change the time column upfront its creation.

 ![TimescaleDB time column configuration](<../.gitbook/assets/image (177).png>)